edgio-docs/edgio-docs/src/pages/guides/app_security/response_to_client.md

 ## Bot Rules {/*bot-rules*/}

-Both your Security Application and bot rule configuration define the set of traffic that will receive a browser challenge.
-Additionally, your Security Application configuration defines the status code for all browser challenges.
+Our service serves a browser challenege whenever a client submits a request that matches the traffic identification critieria defined within your Security Application and bot rule configuration.
+The status code for this browser challenge is defined within your Security Application configuration.
 If a client is unable to solve a request, then the client will receive another browser challenge.